Data-to-Insight-Center/patra-toolkit/docs/index.rst

 Create a Model Card
 ^^^^^^^^^^^^^^^^^^^

-Find the descriptions of the Model Card parameters in the ``docs/schema_description.md``.
+Find the descriptions of the Model Card parameters in the `schema descriptions document <./docs/schema_description.md>`_.

 .. code-block:: python